radcamp/radcamp.github.io/AF-Biota/07_momi2_API.md

 model.add_leaf("SOUTH")
 model.move_lineages("SOUTH", "NORTH", t=2e5)
 ```
+> **Note:** The default migration fraction of the `DemographicModel.move_lineages()` function is 100%, so if we do not specify this value then when we call `move_lineages` momi assumes we want to move **all** lineages from the source to the destination.
+Later we will see how to manipulate the migration fraction to only move some portion of lineages.

 Executing this cell produces no output, but that's okay, we are just specifying the model.
 Also, be aware that the names assigned to leaf nodes have no specific meaning to momi2, so these names should be selected to have specific meaning to your target system.
-Here "North" and "South" are simply stand-ins for some hypothetical populations.
+Here "NORTH" and "SOUTH" are simply stand-ins for some hypothetical populations.
 Now that we have this simple demographic model parameterized we can plot it, to see how it looks.

 ```
 yticks = [1e4, 2.5e4, 5e4, 7.5e4, 1e5, 2.5e5, 5e5, 7.5e5]